getsentry/sentry-docs/src/collections/_documentation/server/installation/docker/index.md

   postgres:9.5
 ```

-> Note that postgres versions 9.5, 9.6 are the tested and recommended versions
+_Note that Postgres versions 9.5, 9.6 are the only tested and recommended versions._

 ### Outbound Email